Skip to navigation Skip to content

 • Manage Parental Income (NHI) screen in Process Direct

-For ABSTUDY where a PIT exemption applies because parent(s)/guardian(s) hold an HCC based on receipt of maximum rate FTB Part A, a manual PIT exemption may need to be coded on the system:
+For ABSTUDY where a PIT exemption applies because parent(s)/guardian(s) hold a Health Care Card (HCC) based on receipt of maximum rate Family Tax Benefit (FTB) Part A, a manual PIT exemption may need to be coded on the system:

 • check the Future Activity List (FAL) screen to make sure an auto review is present.
-The auto review should be maturing on the day before the Health Care Card Auto exemption is due to stop
+The auto review should be maturing on the day before the HCC auto exemption is due to stop

 • if no auto review is present on the FAL screen, in Customer First, create a manual review on the Review Registration (RVR) screen and complete the fields as follows: